-Refer to Note 2 in the 2023 audited annual consolidated financial statements for a detailed description of our material accounting policies.
-We have consistently applied the same accounting policies for all periods presented in these consolidated financial statements for the year ended December 31, 2023, as those used in our audited consolidated financial statements.
+Refer to Note 2 in the 2024 audited annual consolidated financial statements for a detailed description of our material accounting policies.
+We have consistently applied the same accounting policies for all periods presented in these consolidated financial statements for the year ended December 31, 2024.